codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-04-fp0.md

 ### Watching Multiple Keys

 In previous stages, you only needed to handle `WATCH` with a single key.
-The command also accepts multiple keys at once:
+However, the `WATCH` command also accepts multiple keys at once:

 ```bash
 $ redis-cli